 Moving from your benchmark ball, you will want at least one ball that has a stronger ball reaction and at least one other that is weaker.
 At this point, you’ll need to understand what type of bowler you are.

 Speed dominant bowlers will typically rely more on asymmetrical, high differential and low RG balls with stronger cover stocks.
 Speed dominant bowlers won’t use as many pearls as they need stronger cover stocks to generate friction, especially on heavy oil conditions.
-For example, a speed dominant bowler would be better off with a stronger, solid ball with high differential like a Jackal Legacy or Trident Odyssey for heavy oil than with a cleaner and more angular ball like the Mythic Jackal or Iron Forge.
+For example, a speed dominant bowler would be better off with a stronger, solid ball with high differential like a Jackal Ambush or Forge Ember for heavier oil than with a cleaner and more angular ball like the Sky Raptor.

 Rev dominant bowlers, on the other hand, will tend to need balls with a higher RG that will be able to make it through the fronts of the lanes better, especially as the lanes breakdown or the volumes are low.
 Because of their rev rate, these bowlers are much more likely to need pearl bowling balls or hybrids that will give them enough length through the front of the lanes, without overreacting.
-On heavier volumes, a rev dominant bowler will tend to prefer a ball like the Jackal Ghost or Mythic Jackal.
-On lighter volumes, they would be better off with a Supra Enzo or Fatal Venom.
+On heavier volumes, a rev dominant bowler will tend to prefer a ball like the Jackal Ghost or Sky Raptor.
+On lighter volumes, they would be better off with a Fatal Venom.

 DETERMINING YOUR ARSENAL SIZE

 If you usually bowl at the same center and they always put down the same oil pattern, a 3-ball MOTIV® arsenal will be sufficient.
 If you bowl in leagues at different bowling centers or compete in tournaments, your arsenal will need to be much more diverse.